Friday, January 20, 2017

 Thanks again to CodeClan and their brilliant instructors.
 And to my fellow Cohort's top marks, you are the best!

-<- and thanks to the unknown artist/s that did the pictures above, I snapped them in a shop window in Stirling and forgot to take note of who painted them, I like the style and colors ->
+<- And thanks to the unknown artist/s that did the pictures above, I snapped them in a shop window in Stirling and forgot to take note of who painted them, I like the style and colours ->